-- Discretionary trusts pay tax at 8.75% or 20% on income used to pay trust expenses and, for 2022/23, on another £1,000 of income, before paying at the main rates (39.35% or 45%). - For 2023/24 the £1,000 band is removed, but trusts with income up to £500 do not pay tax. - Trusts for vulnerable beneficiaries (such as disabled people) may reduce their effective tax rates if an election is made. - The CGT AEA is divided between trusts established by the same settlor since 6.6.1978, to a minimum of £600 (2022/23: £1,230), as is the £1,000 band in 2022/23 (to a minimum of £200). - Trustees are liable to pay IHT in a variety of circumstances; appropriate professional advice is essential. - İncome beneficiaries of life interest trusts ('liferent' trusts in Scotland) are treated as entitled to the income of the trustees, and pay tax on it in the year it arises to the trust, with a credit for tax paid by the trustees.
-These beneficiaries are called life tenants of the trust ('life renters' in Scotland). - Beneficiaries of discretionary trusts pay tax on income distributed to them by the trustees, which is treated as paid with a tax credit of 9/11 of the cash received (i.e. a £45 tax credit for every £55 of income distributed). - Any beneficiary receiving income from a trust is given an R185 form showing the income received and the appropriate tax credit.
-For life interest trusts, this will reflect the underlying income that has been distributed by the trustees. - 10.
-The beneficiary will declare the income on their own tax return and pay tax at their own marginal rate on it, with credit given for the tax on the R185.
+- Trustees are liable to Income Tax on the trust income, CGT on the trust gains and, in some circumstances, IHT. - Discretionary trusts pay tax at 8.75% or 20% on income used to pay trust expenses, before paying at the main rates (39.35% or 45%). - 3.
+Trusts with income up to £500 do not pay tax. - Trusts for vulnerable beneficiaries (such as disabled people) may reduce their effective tax rates if an election is made. - The CGT AEA is divided between trusts established by the same settlor since 6.6.1978, to a minimum of £300. - Trustees are liable to pay IHT in a variety of circumstances; appropriate professional advice is essential. - Income beneficiaries of life interest trusts ('liferent' trusts in Scotland) are treated as entitled to the income of the trustees, and pay tax on it in the year it arises to the trust, with a credit for tax paid by the trustees.
+These beneficiaries are called life tenants of the trust ('life renters' in Scotland). - Beneficiaries of discretionary trusts pay tax on income distributed to them by the trustees, which is treated as paid with a tax credit of /11 of the cash received (i.e. a £45 tax credit for every £55 of income distributed). - Any beneficiary receiving income from a trust is given an R185 form showing the income received and the appropriate tax credit.
+For life interest trusts, this will reflect the underlying income that has been distributed by the trustees. - The beneficiary will declare the income on their own tax return and pay tax at their own marginal rate on it, with credit given for the tax on the R185.